CodeLemons/CodeLemons/README.md

 - 🤝 I’m looking for help with [PxlSounds](https://github.com/CodeLemons/PxlSounds)

-- 👨‍💻 All of my projects are available at [this github](this github)
+- 👨‍💻 All of my projects are available at [CodeLemons](https://github.com/CodeLemons)

 - 💬 Ask me about **Rails, Stimulus JS, SQL**